-Indonesia-Australia relations and the perils of success
+Indonesia-Australia relations and the perils of

 President Joko "Jokowi" Widodo flanked by Indonesian Military Commander Gen. Gatot Nurmantyo (left) and National Police chief Gen. Tito Karnavian (right), rides a newly produced Anoa Amphibious tank by State-owned land system and weapons maker PT Pindad to cross a lake located inside the TNI headquarters in Cilangkap, East Jakarta recently.
 (Antara/Akbar Nugroho Gumay)

 Indonesia-Australia relations seem to have hit another snag this year.
 In early January, the Indonesian military (TNI) was suspending all military cooperation with the Australian Defence Force (ADF).